cvxpy/cvxkerb/README.md

 # Controlling Self-Landing Rockets Using CVXPY

-This repository contains the code for a tutorial at SciPy 2023 in Austin, TX.
+This repository contains the installation instructions for a tutorial at SciPy 2023 in Austin, TX.
 The tutorial will be held on July 10, 2023.
+We will provide additional materials here before the tutorial.

 We're excited to see you there and hope you enjoy the tutorial!
 The CVXPY Team